 Moyie Lake Park has two nature trails that offer interpretive signage.
 The “Kettle Pond” Trail starts at the amphitheatre behind site #1.
 The “Meadow Trail” can be accessed near the park entrance across the road from the information shelter.

-There are 2km, approximately 45 minutes, of trail, that takes you through a forest community typical of the Moyie Valley.
+There are 2 km, approximately 45 minutes, of trail, that takes you through a forest community typical of the Moyie Valley.
 Bicycles are only permitted on the main section of this trail.
 For your own safety and the preservation of Moyie Lake Park, obey posted signs and keep to designated trails.
 Shortcutting trails destroy plant life and soil structure.

 Kokanee and burbot are two of a number of species are found in Moyie Lake.
 Ice fishing opportunities are popular during the winter season.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 Pets and domestic animals must be on a leash at all times and are not allowed in beach areas or park buildings.
 You are responsible for their behaviour and must dispose of their excrement.
 Backcountry areas are not suitable for dogs or other pets due to the potential for problems with bears and other wildlife.